albar965/littlenavmap-manual/src/en/INTRO.rst

 See :ref:`scenery-library-menu`, :doc:`SCENERY` and :doc:`NAVDATA` for more information.

 **Examples:**
-``Little Navmap 2.6.8 - XP11 2001 / N 2011 LOAG_LOWW.lnmpln * - PA30 Twin Comanche.lnmperf``
+``Little Navmap 2.6.8 64-bit - XP11 2001 / N 2011 LOAG_LOWW.lnmpln * - PA30 Twin Comanche.lnmperf - VATSIM``

-Version 2.6.8, X-Plane selected with AIRAC cycle 2001, Navigraph database in use with AIRAC cycle 2011, flight plan ``LOAG_LOWW.lnmpln`` changed and performance profile ``PA30 Twin Comanche.lnmperf`` unchanged.
+Version 2.6.8, new 64-bit Windows build, X-Plane selected with AIRAC cycle 2001, Navigraph database in use with AIRAC cycle 2011, flight plan ``LOAG_LOWW.lnmpln`` changed and performance profile ``PA30 Twin Comanche.lnmperf`` unchanged.
+Connected to VATSIM network.

 ``Little Navmap 2.6.4.beta - (XP11) / N 2012 IFR Frankfurt Am Main (EDDF) to Fiumicino (LIRF).lnmpln - PA30 Twin Comanche.lnmperf *``

 Version 2.6.4.beta (a test version), X-Plane not selected - using Navigraph only, Navigraph database in use with AIRAC cycle 2012, flight plan unchanged and performance profile ``PA30 Twin Comanche.lnmperf`` changed.

-``Little Navmap 2.6.5.rc1 - XP11 2012 / (N) - *``
+``Little Navmap 2.6.5.rc1 32-bit - FSX 2012 / (N) - *``

-Version 2.6.5.rc1 (a release candidate), X-Plane selected, not using Navigraph, no flight plan loaded and new and empty default performance profile loaded.
+Version 2.6.5.rc1 (a release candidate), 32-bit version as required for FSX, FSX selected, not using Navigraph, no flight plan loaded and new and empty default performance profile loaded.

 Information and Simulator Aircraft Text